Fourth Grade Writing Standards

-In Grade 4, students write to express, discover, record, develop, reflect on ideas, and to problem solve.
+In 4th grade writing lessons, students write to express, discover, record, develop, reflect on ideas, and to problem solve.
 Fourth grade students are able to select and use different forms of writing for specific purposes such as to inform, persuade, or entertain.
 Specifically, fourth grade writing standards stipulate that students write in the following forms:

 - Narrative: Students write narratives based on real or imagined ideas, events, or observations that include characters, setting, plot, sensory details, a logical sequence of events, and a context to enable the reader to imagine the world of the event or experience.